How super is taxed

 There are two types of superannuation contributions:

-Concessional contributions help you save for retirement by growing your super at a lower tax rate.
+Before-tax contributions help you save for retirement by growing your super at a lower tax rate.

 Benefits

-• Lower taxable income: Salary sacrifice or personal deductible contributions reduce your income tax.
+- Lower taxable income: Salary sacrifice or personal deductible contributions reduce your income tax.

-• Grow your retirement savings: Boost your super in a tax-friendly way.
+- Grow your retirement savings: Boost your super in a tax-friendly way.

-• Make catch-up contributions: Unused caps can be carried forward if your balance is under $500k.
+- Make catch-up contributions: Unused caps can be carried forward if your balance is under $500k.

-More information about concessional contributions
+More information about before-tax contributions

-Are concessional contributions tax-deductible?
+Are before-tax contributions tax-deductible?

-You cannot claim a tax deduction on your before-tax (concessional) contributions because you’ve already received the concessional rate of 15%.
+You cannot claim a tax deduction on your before-tax contributions because you’ve already received the concessional rate of 15%.

 If you make personal contributions to your super fund from your after-tax income and then lodge a valid notice of intent to claim a deduction, those contributions become concessional.
 You can then claim a tax deduction for them in your tax return, and they will be taxed at 15% in your super fund, rather than your marginal income tax rate.